genomicsITER/COVID-19/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

-> April 13, 2020 updates: few new articles in Scientific Literatura section and MIDAS COVID-19 repository in Data Sources section.
+> April 13, 2020 updates: few new articles in Scientific Literature (Pre-prints & Peer-Reviewed Papers) section and MIDAS COVID-19 repository in Data Sources section.
 As the repository increases its size, we are moving into a Wiki format (soon here!).

 > Use the "Home" button to move up between sections and the ToC.